Some people are science literate; They can find scientific information easily and know how to use it in times of need, or when they want to.

-However, many people are not able to do this easily for many reasons.
+However, many people struggle with these tasks for many reasons.

-Although the language divide is an important aspect of science learning, so far, little is known about the availablity of scientific information online in different languages.
+So far, little is known about the availability of scientific information online in different languages.

 Research Question

-Does the quality of online scientific information vary between languages and scientific fields?
+Are there differences in the quality of online scientific information between languages and scientific fields?

 Methods